NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 B - Zoom in on TI

-Concise english overview of TI abbreviations
+Concise english overview of TI abbreviations (right color display)
 ============================================
 Click a sidebutton for quick menu (SYST).
 Click a bottom button for main menus.